5jt/dyalog-cookbook/manuscript/part 2 chapters.md

 # APL.local

 Every developer, and every development group, has utility functions uses throughout the code base.
-Most of these can and should be grouped into topic-specific namespaces, such as the WinFile namespace from the APLTree library.
-Aliasing the namespaces, such as `W←#.WinFile` allows utility functions to be called in abbreviated form, e.g. `W.Dir` instead of `#.WinFile.Dir`.
+Most of these can and should be grouped into topic-specific namespaces, such as the FilesAndDirs namespace from the APLTree library.
+Aliasing the namespaces, such as `F←#.FilesAndDirs` allows utility functions to be called in abbreviated form, e.g. `F.Dir` instead of `#.FilesAndDirs.Dir`.

 But some functions are so ubiquitous and general it makes better sense to treat them as your local extensions to the language itself.
 For example the simplified conditional functions `means` and `else` are ‘syntax sweeteners’ that allow you to write